dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **LegacyEnable**: NO
 * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM

+**LegacyOverwrite**: NO
+* Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM

 **LegacySchema**
 * Used for assigning NVRAM variables, used with LegacyEnable set to YES

+**WriteFlash**: YES
+* Enables writing to flash memory for all added variables.

 ## Platforminfo